Tax Guides

 • Fuel tax credits claimed

-Every transaction that affects your BAS needs a supporting document.
-That means every receipt, invoice, and payment record tied to a GST claim must be stored and retrievable.
+Every BAS-affecting transaction requires supporting documentation.
+All receipts, invoices, and payment records tied to GST claims must be stored and retrievable.

 James's System: From Shoebox to Sorted in One Weekend

-James runs a small landscaping business in Brisbane.
-For his first two years of trading, he kept receipts in a cardboard box under his desk.
-When his accountant needed records for a BAS review, James spent three full weekends sorting through crumpled paper, trying to match faded receipts to bank transactions.
+James operates a small Brisbane landscaping business.
+For his initial two trading years, he kept receipts in a cardboard box under his desk.
+During a BAS review, his accountant required records, necessitating three full weekends sorting crumpled paper and matching faded receipts to transactions.

 ATO Record Keeping for 7 Years: Fact vs. Fiction

 The standard ATO requirement is five years, not seven.
-The seven-year figure likely comes from confusion with other jurisdictions (some countries do require seven years) or from mixing up ATO rules with general business law record keeping requirements.
+The seven-year figure likely stems from confusion with other jurisdictions or mixing ATO rules with general business law requirements.

-• A depreciating asset with a seven-year effective life means records held for 12 years (seven years of depreciation plus five years after the last claim)
+• Depreciating assets with seven-year effective lives require 12-year retention (seven years depreciation plus five years after final claim)

-• Late lodgement extends the five-year period from the actual lodgement date
+• Late lodgement extends the five-year period from actual lodgement date

-• CGT assets with long holding periods can require decades of record retention
+• CGT assets with lengthy holding periods may require decades of retention

-The safest approach?
-Keep all business records for at least five years from lodgement, and hold onto anything related to assets, depreciation, or carried forward losses until well after you have disposed of the asset or fully used the loss.
+The safest approach retains all business records for at least five years from lodgement, holding asset-related, depreciation-linked, or carried forward loss documentation well beyond asset disposal or loss expiration.

 Penalties for Not Meeting ATO Record Keeping Requirements

-• Shortfall penalties of 25% to 75% of any tax shortfall caused by poor record keeping
+• Shortfall penalties between 25% to 75% of any resulting tax shortfall

 How to Set Up an ATO-Compliant Record Keeping System

-Building a compliant system does not require complex software or an accounting degree.
-Here is a practical framework:
+Building a compliant system requires neither complex software nor accounting expertise.
+Here's a practical framework:

 Step 1: Choose Your Tools